 Powder extinguishers work effectively on electrical fires because:

-However, powder extinguishers are now less recommended for indoor use due to potential respiratory irritation and reduced visibility when discharged, which might block escape routes.
+However, powder extinguishers are not ideal for indoor use due to potential respiratory irritation and reduced visibility when discharged, which might block escape routes.
+They also leave disperse powder over a wide area so the clean-up can be difficult.

 Water Mist Extinguishers